J-DubApps/Blog/content/posts/2012/Goodbye-MydigitalPathos.md

 As a fond-farewell to my old blog of over a decade, I will be re-posting content from Mydigitalpathos.com over here for the next month or two.
 I’m only going to focus on podcast episodes or articles that had the most-hits/comments.
 I’ll start with personal posts on my experience with a well-known <a href="https://en.wikipedia.org/wiki/Large-group_awareness_training">LGAT</a>.
 They were probably the longest and most-viewed posts I ever made on these Internets.<br />

-Anyway, farewell Mydgitialpathos…and thank you for following me over to julianwest.me, where it’s all about .me now.<br />
+Anyway, farewell Mydgitialpathos…and thank you for following me over to blog.julianwest.me, where it’s all about .me now.<br />
 Julian<br /><br />